State Security Service (Latvia): Political Security Department

 On 22 October 1920 Captain Voldemārs Alps (1891–1964) was appointed the first Head of Political Security Department and served until his replacement in 1922 by Pēteris Martinsons (born in 1886, year of death unknown).
 However, also P.Martinsons held the post of the Head of Political Security Department for a short period.
 On 15 March 1923 Jānis Kaktiņš (born in 1892, year of death unknown) was appointed the Acting Head and exercised his functions for almost four months until on 3 July 1923 Ernests Āboltiņš (1884–1942) became the Head of Political Security Department.

-Despite the formally agreed peace, the newly-established Latvia had to fight against various foreign influence activities.
-The Political Security Department had to conduct counterintelligence measures in order to protect Latvia's national interests against the political and economic espionage by the Soviet Russia and to prevent it from conducting subversion operations in Latvia.
-The main threats to Latvia's national security at that time were posed by the various organisations of the Latvian Communist Party which actively incited for rebels and tried to destabilise the internal political developments.
-The officers of the Political Security Department counteracted to these Communist organisations and succeeded in neutralising a part of them.
+Despite the formal peace, the newly-established Latvia had to fight against various foreign influence activities.
+The Political Security Department had to conduct counterintelligence measures in order to protect Latvia's national interests against political and economic espionage by Soviet Russia and to prevent it from conducting subversion operations in Latvia.
+The main threats to Latvia's national security at that time were posed by the various organisations of the underground Latvian Communist Party, which actively incited for rebels and tried to destabilise internal political life.
+The officers of the Political Security Department counteracted to these communist organisations and succeeded in neutralising a part of them.

 Political Department

-In April 1924 the Political Security Department was re-named the Political Department, whose task was to "detect and prosecute crimes against the democratic polity and state security".
+In April 1924 the Political Security Department was renamed the Political Office (or Political Department, Politiskā pārvalde, Politpārvalde), whose task was to "detect and prosecute crimes directed against the democratic state and its security".

-On 16 July 1924 Voldemārs Ozoliņš (1891–1941) was appointed the Head of Political Department and held the post for the next ten years - until April 1934.
+On 16 July 1924 Voldemārs Ozoliņš (1891–1941) was appointed as department head and held the post for the next ten years - until April 1934.
 The Political Department consisted of an investigation unit, an intelligence collection unit and six regional units.
-V.Ozoliņš started his service in the Political Department on 11 June 1923 as an investigation officer, but already after two months on 11 August was appointed the Acting Supervisor of Riga district.
+Ozoliņš started his service in the Political Department on 11 June 1923 as an investigation officer, but after just two months on 11 August was appointed the Acting Supervisor of Riga district.
 In 1927 V.Ozoliņš was awarded the Third Class Order of the Three Stars and the Order of the White Rose of Finland.

-After the occupation of Latvia V.Ozoliņš was arrested and deported to a labor camp in Russia where on 25 February 1942 V.Ozoliņš was executed by shooting.

-On 20 April 1934 Jānis Frīdrihs Valentīns Fridrihsons (from 1939 Skrauja) (1892–1941) was appointed the Head of Political Department - this happened right before the coup of Kārlis Ulmanis.
-The main challenges towards Latvia's national security remained unchanged - the subversion operations of Soviet Russia as well as limiting the activities of Communists, Fascists and other political extremists.
+On 20 April 1934 Jānis Frīdrihs Valentīns Fridrihsons (J. F. V. Skrauja since 1939, 1892–1941) was appointed the Head of Political Department - this happened right before the coup of Kārlis Ulmanis.
+The main challenges towards Latvia's national security remained unchanged - the subversion operations of the USSR, as well as limiting the activities of communists, fascists and other political extremists.

 In the summer of 1940 when Latvia was occupied by the USSR, almost all the officers of the Political Department were executed.
-The Soviet repressive institutions deemed the service in the Political Department to be an especially serious crime.
+The Soviet repressive institutions deemed the service in the Political Department to be an especially serious 'crime'.
+After the occupation of Latvia Ozoliņš was arrested and deported to a Gulag in Russia where on 25 February 1942 Ozoliņš was shot.